 But I totally just did already, so there, Jenny!

 Well, anyway, Jenny just informed me that she LOVES oatmeal raisin cookies!
 Say whaaaaaaa?
 How could I not know such a thing?
-After making and sending approximately 12,954 care packages full of sweets to her for decades… After regularly updating my dossier on her likes for when package-sending/birthdays/rando family trivia quizzing times come up…
+After making and sending approximately 12,954 care packages full of brownies, homemade crunch bars, chewy paleo coconut cookies, the best gluten free oatmeal chocolate chip cookies and more to her for decades… After regularly updating my dossier on her likes for when package-sending/birthdays/rando family trivia quizzing times come up…

 After… So.
 Much.
 Time.